The village of Greenhive Green are forming a committee. Each week they’ll gather in the village square, drink tea and take part in activities.

 Research from this first phase of the programme sharing Punchdrunk’s experiences and those of performance-artist Lois Weaver was published in June 2016 and launched at Queen Mary University of London.
 This report can be read and downloaded here.

-A full project report documenting the experiences of all four participating companies (Punchdrunk Enrichment, Lois Weaver, Upswing and Duckie) will be published in June 2017.
-To book a free place at the report launch, please contact firstname.lastname@example.org
+A full project report documenting the experiences of all four participating companies (Punchdrunk Enrichment, Lois Weaver, Upswing and Duckie) was published in June 2017.
+You can read and download the report here and listen to the podcast of the launch event here.

 All photo credits above: Stephen Dobbie for Punchdrunk.

-The project is funded by the Paul Hamlyn Foundation and the Wakefield and Tetley Trust.
-A report on the findings and experience of each of the four residencies will be published and shared later this year.
+The project is funded by the Paul Hamlyn Foundation, Anchor’s Legacy Fund and the Wakefield and Tetley Trust.

 Follow @GreenhiveGreen on Twitter to follow the action and interact as the story unfolds and develops.